snoplus/data-flow-documentation/data-flow/processing_and_production/subsec/production_accounts/configuring_new_clients.md

 ## Configuring new clients

-New production clients will need access to Ganga (via CVMFS) and a dirac_ui if submitting to the Dirac WMS.
+New production clients will need access to Ganga (**no logner available via CVMFS** - must install manually; See below) and a dirac_ui if submitting to the Dirac WMS.
 If a grid UI has been setup then you should already have CVMFS access.

 ### Software needed
 * gridui: Accessible via /cvmfs/grid.cern.ch
-* ganga: Accessible via /cvmfs/ganga.cern.ch
+* ganga: Create a virtual environment for python 2.7 by running the following:
+ - Run `virtualenv ganga-7.1.9` in the home directory
+ - Run `source ganga-7.1.9/bin/activate` to enable the virtual python installation
+ - Run `python -m pip install ganga==7.1.9` to install Ganga to this virtual python
+ - Run `deactivate` to leave the virtual env
+ - Ensure `data-flow/env.sh` points to this location (`$HOME/ganga-7.1.9`) for the Ganga location
 * data-flow: Accessible via github
   * Needs pip install to generate libraries
   * Can also scp the data-flow/lib director from Cedar